What is Intellectual Disability?

 If you are concerned that your child could have an intellectual disability, please review the list of signs below.
-Discuss these signs with your pediatrician or primary care provider and ask him or her about potential therapies.
-You also can contact us to learn more and to discover how you can use SCLARC´s resources.
+Discuss these signs with your pediatrician or primary care provider.